zoffixznet/perl6.party/post/The-Failure-Point-of-a-Release.md

 Tuesday, April 18th, around 4am EST, my notification bot pinged me, and I learned the release had a left over debug statement.
-Whenever the `method Type: $arg` calling form was used, the compiler dumped the AST into the screen.
+Whenever the `method Type: $arg` calling form was used, the compiler dumped the AST onto the screen.
 This wasn't caught by our suite of 140,000+ tests, because most of them check values rather than full STDOUT and STDERR output for every feature of the compiler.